sayanee/moocs/applied-cryptography/readme.md

 - `q` is a large prime number which is not secret, but different
 - Euclid proved that there are infinite number of primes
 - Probability that a number is prime is `1/ln x`

+Tests:

+- Fermat's Little Theorum
+- Rabin-Miller Test

+## 4. Asymmetric Cryptosystems

+- Symmetric encryption: Key used for encryption and decryption are **same**
+- Asymmetric encryptionL Keys used for encryption and decryption are **different**

+Trap door / One-way function:

+- easy to compute in one direction
+- difficult to computer in another direction

+Totient Function is the number of positive integers less than `n` that are relatively prime to `n`.